Skip to Main Content

 Library Databases

-Andersen Library subscribes to many databases that can be used to locate periodical (journal, magazine and newspaper) articles, as well as book chapters, dissertations and the like.
-Other databases the library has contain legal cases, business information, and more.
+The UWW libraries subscribe to many databases that can be used to locate periodical (journal, magazine, and newspaper) articles, as well as book chapters, dissertations, and the like.
+Other library databases contain legal cases, business information, and more.
 Online databases and Research@UWW are two ways to find recent articles.
-If you need older articles, or cannot find any articles on your topic using Research@UWW or online databases, Ask a Librarian in person, over the phone, by email, or through chat for assistance.
-Databases and Research@UWW list articles that may or may not be owned by the Library.
-Databases, Research@UWW, and the full text content they contain can be accessed both on and off-campus.
+If cannot find useful articles on your topic using Research@UWW or online databases, Ask a Librarian.

 Below are a few databases you may wish to search individually.
-Find more by selecting the Articles/Databases button on the Library homepage and choosing a subject.
+Find more by selecting the Articles/Databases button on the big box on the Library homepage, then choosing a subject on the left side or Databases A-Z on the right side to get lists of databases.

 Research@UWW

 Research@UWW is a one-stop solution for the discovery and delivery of articles, books, ebooks, government documents, media, images, and more.
-It includes many, but not all, of the Library's databases.
+It searches many, but not all, of the Library's databases.
+It also searches our physical items and those at other UW system libraries and external partner libraries.
 If you need more specialized information or want to look at a database not searched by Research@UWW, search individual databases.

 Log in after your first search to ensure you're seeing all available citation and have seamless access to full text and UW Request borrowing.